Canon 80D vs T6i

 |5.||Canon 77D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |12.||Canon T4i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |13.||Canon 60D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 80D has a headphone jack, which is not present on the T6i This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the T6i have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon T6i Manual.
+Further information on the features and operation of the 80D and T6i can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon T6i Manual.

 So what conclusions can be drawn?
 Is the Canon 80D better than the Canon T6i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.